awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ## Limitations for PostgreSQL DB instances<a name="PostgreSQL.Concepts.General.Limits"></a>

-The following is a list of limitations for PostgreSQL on Amazon RDS:
+The following is a list of limitations for RDS for PostgreSQL:
 + You can have up to 40 PostgreSQL DB instances\.
 + For storage limits, see [Amazon RDS DB instance storage](CHAP_Storage.md)\.
 + Amazon RDS reserves up to 3 connections for system maintenance\.
 If you specify a value for the user connections parameter, you need to add 3 to the number of connections that you expect to use\.